Housing Timeline for Fall Semester Start

 - Returning students are not guaranteed housing their junior and senior years; housing will be determined on a space available basis and whether the posted housing deadlines are met.

-- It is anticipated that some freshmen will be tripled for Fall 2013.
+- It is anticipated that some freshmen will be tripled for the fall semester.

 - Housing assignments and tripling are based on a combination of the date the admission deposit is paid, the date the Housing Preference Form is received, and special interest and roommate requests.